wfcommons/WfCommons/docs/source/generating_workflows.rst

-The build methods use the workflow recipe for generating realistic synthetic workflow traces, in which the workflow structure follows workflow composition rules defined in the workflow recipe, and jobs runtime, and input and output data sizes are generated according to distributions obtained from actual workflow execution traces (see :ref:`traces-label`).
+The build methods use the workflow recipe for generating realistic synthetic workflow traces, in which the workflow structure follows workflow composition rules defined in the workflow recipe, and tasks runtime, and input and output data sizes are generated according to distributions obtained from actual workflow execution traces (see :ref:`traces-label`).